Risinghurst: History

-Finds recorded in 1898 include building stones, gravel floors, and pottery dated mostly to the 3rd and 4th centuries but including some 2nd-century Samian ware.
-The surface of a 'probable road' was also sectioned, lying parallel to the main road but over 100 yd to the east; this consisted of a spread of stones about 20 ft wide and about 1 ft thick in the centre, tapering to 'almost nothing at the edges'.
+Finds from in 1898 include building stones, gravel floors and pottery.
+They were mostly dated to the 3rd and 4th centuries but some 2nd century samian ware was also found.
+The surface of a road was also sectioned, lying parallel to the main road but over 100 yd to the east; this consisted of a spread of stones about 20 ft wide and about 1 ft thick in the centre, tapering to 'almost nothing at the edges'.
 Coins recovered from the site and recorded by Harding in 1939 ranged from issues of Tiberius (AD 14–37) to Honorius (AD 395–423).

-In the 17th century a small settlement grew up in what is now the southeast corner of the Estate—the houses are still there.
-Brick and tile works were established (in the middle of the 19th century three were located off what we now know as Kiln Lane) and that remained in operation until the early part of the 20th century.
-The rest of what is now Risinghurst was farmland.
-Magdalen Farm was located roughly where the top end of Stanway and Collingwood Roads now are.
-The northern part of Risinghurst was one large field; the southern part was a number of smaller fields.
-On the site where Nielsen's HQ now sits was a house called Shotover Lodge in the middle of the 19th century but Forest Lodge by the turn of the 20th century.